 3. Problem 2: How to locate two warehouses to minimize the total distance that packages are shipped?

-Still for above same problem, what if the company would like to build two warehouses?
+Still for the above same problem, what if the company would like to build two warehouses?
 How should the company locate those two warehouses?

 3.1 Set up Model

 There are two warehouses now.
 Cells L2 and M2 are for the latitude of warehouse 1 and warehouse 2.
-Cells L3 and M3 include longitude of warehouse 1 and warehouse 2.
+Cells L3 and M3 include the longitude of warehouse 1 and warehouse 2.
 These 4 cells are our By Changing Cells.

 We can use the same way as that in section 2.2 to compute distances between each city and each warehouse.
-For example, formula “=69*SQRT((C4-$L$2)^2+(D4-$L$3)^2)” in cell F4 returns distance between Boston and Warehouse 1 while formula “=69*SQRT((D4-$M$2)^2+(E4-$M$3)^2)” in cell G4 returns distance between Boston and Warehouse 2.
+For example, formula “=69*SQRT((C4-$L$2)^2+(D4-$L$3)^2)” in cell F4 returns the distance between Boston and Warehouse 1 while formula “=69*SQRT((D4-$M$2)^2+(E4-$M$3)^2)” in cell G4 returns the distance between Boston and Warehouse 2.
 Because the shipments to each city will be sent from the closer warehouse, we need to compute the distance of each city to the closer warehouse by copying the formula “=MIN(F3, G3)” from H3 to H84: H23.
-Next, use the similar method as that in section 2.2 to get total distance traveled by shipments for each city.
+Next, use the similar method as that in section 2.2 to get the total distance traveled by shipments for each city.
 Our target cell L4 displays total distances returned by formula “=SUM(I3: I23)”.

 3.2 use Excel Solver to solve the problem

 Click on Solver in Analysis group to open Solver Parameters dialog box.
 Fill the Solver Parameters dialog box as shown in Figure 3.2.
 Since we suspect that there are multiple peaks for the function, I selected GRG MultiStart option.
 Please note that bounds (constraints) for By Changing Cells should always be set if you use GRG MultiStart.
-The bounds here for this case is the same as that in section 2.
+The bounds here for this case are the same as that in section 2.

 After clicking on Solve, latitude, and longitude for Warehouse 1 returned by Excel is 38.1 and 84.0.
 Latitude and longitude for Warehouse 2 are 35.7 and 115.7.